 Include as much information as you can.
 The more you write, the more difficult it may be for the insurance company to dispute your claim.

-While you focus on healing from your injuries, an Atlanta motorcycle accident lawyer from our team could get started advocating for your rights today.
-You can learn more about your legal options by reaching out to Kaine Law.
+While you focus on healing your injuries, a lawyer from our team could start advocating for your rights today.
+Learn more about your legal options after a motorcycle accident in Atlanta by reaching out to Kaine Law.
 The first consultation is free.
 Call us today.

 Call or text 404-214-2001 or complete a Free Case Evaluation form